MySqlBackupNET/MySqlBackup.Net/README.md

 MySQL Workbench is good for developers, but, when comes to client or end-user, the recommended way is to get every parameter preset and all they need to know is press the big button "Backup" and everything is done.
 Using MySQL Workbench as a backup tool is not a suitable solution for client or end-user.

-On the other hand, MySqlDump.exe cannot be used for Web applications.
+On the other hand, MySqlDump.exe cannot be executed directly from the Web Server.
 As most providers forbid that, MySqlBackup will be helpful in building a web-based (ASP.NET) backup tool.

-## Reminder for Using UTF8 and Unicode Characters

-If your database involves any UTF8 or Unicode Characters.
-You must use a MySQL database with default character of UTF8.
-MySqlBackup.NET stands on top of MySql.Data.DLL.
-MySql.Data.DLL only works well with UTF8 database and tables while handling Unicode Characters, such as

-* Western European specific languages, the character of 'À', 'ë', 'õ', 'Ñ'.
-* Russian, Hebrew, India, Arabic, Chinese, Korean, Japanese characters, etc.

 ## Features